 In early 2021, IDA and its President were named as defendants in a complaint involving workplace discrimination.
 The matter was initially filed with the Equal Employment Opportunity Commission and then migrated to the Marin County Superior Court.
-IDA's legal counsel has stated the matter is covered by an arbitration agreement and that, as of October 20, 2021, the parties are close to an agreement to arbitrate the claims.
-As of October 26,2021 (the date of the Independent Auditors' Report), IDA's management has no estimate on the timing of the mediation, the probable outcome, or any estimate of loss exposure.
+During June 2022 (subsequent to IDA's December 31, 2021 year-end), the parties settled the matter and entered into a confidential separation agreement and complete release of all claims.